Here's how to replace spark plugs

 This is a good project for new DIYers

 Once you've gathered all of the tools you need, as well as the correct spark plugs for your car and spark plug wires (if necessary), you may want to drape an old blanket or towel over the fenders of your car so that you won't mar the paint as you lean into the engine bay.
-It's also good practice to disconnect the positive terminal on your car battery when working on anything electrical.
+It's also good practice to disconnect the negative terminal of your car battery when working on anything electrical.

 Thoroughly clean the area around your spark plugs.
 Once you remove the spark plug, you'll have an open hole directly into the inside of your engine, and any dirt or debris around the spark plug can fall straight in and cause serious wear or damage to your engine — something that should be avoided, for obvious reasons.

-Once you have the area around each spark plug clear of any oil, dirt, or other debris, it's time to start the actual replacement process.
+Once you have the area around each spark plug clear of any oil, dirt or other debris, it's time to start the actual replacement process.

-Keep everything in order by removing a single spark plug wire from one spark plug at a time.
+If you have spark plug wires, keep everything in order by removing a single spark plug wire from one spark plug at a time.
 This prevents you from reconnecting the wrong wire to the wrong plug when it's time to button everything back up.

-Once you've removed the first spark plug wire, fit the necessary combination of extensions and swivels to the spark-plug socket to comfortably fit the tool to the spark plug.
+Fit the necessary combination of extensions and swivels to the spark-plug socket to comfortably fit the tool to the spark plug.